EDTECH SEO & AI VISIBILITY CASE STUDYHow we grew Blue Carrot AI citation share 1%→8% in 60 days and +25% SQLs in 90 days

 With limited resources, focused execution outperforms broad experimentation.
 Tight prioritization allows meaningful gains even when content production and link-building capacity are constrained.

-Ready to elevate your inbound marketing strategy?
+Ready to elevate your organic growth strategy?

 With GrowPad expertise, you can achieve the same, if not better, results from your SEO, AI, and PR strategies.